marci-pires/WikiHadatac/Setting-up-HADatAc-Configuration.md

 ### hadatac.conf

-If you are using a local copy of HADatAc, you may not need to change this part of the configuration.
-However, the values below need to change if you are deploying an installation that is going to be used over the web.
+If you are a developer using a local copy of HADatAc in your machine, and you do not have any restriction in calling 'http://localhost:9000" to invoke HADatAc, you may not need to change this part of the configuration.

+If you are deploy HADatAc on a server and you expect users to access HADAtAc over the web, you will need the parameters below accordingly to your domain name and to firewall/port restrictions.

 #### the application's base host URL
      default: host="http://localhost:9000"